TNKase® (Tenecteplase)

 Single-bolus TNKase

-The only lytic delivered as a 5-second IV bolus for the treatment of acute myocardial infarction (AMI), TNKase® (Tenecteplase) enables you to intervene quickly.
+The only lytic delivered as a 5-second IV bolus for the treatment of acute ST elevation myocardial infarction (STEMI), TNKase® (tenecteplase) enables you to intervene quickly.1

 • 5-second administration1

-• With TNKase, the entire dose is delivered over a single 5-second bolus—no infusion or second bolus is necessary
+• With TNKase, the entire dose is delivered based on patient's weight over a single 5-second bolus—no infusion or second bolus is necessary

 • Administration aligns with 2013 ACC/AHA Guidelines2

-• According to the 2013 ACC/AHA guidelines, TNKase should be administered within 30 minutes of arrival to an emergency department
+• According to the 2013 ACC/AHA guidelines, TNKase should be administered as soon as possible after the onset of STEMI symptoms*

 Indication